 HVAC systems are an investment, so it is wise to get a warranty to protect your investment.
 When purchasing a warranty, pay attention to all the details regarding what the warranty covers.
 Make sure you know the answers to questions like: Does it cover specific parts?
 Is labor included?
 Are there any additional fees associated with the warranty work?
 How long does each part of the warranty last?
 What do you need to do (or not do) to prevent voiding the warranty by mistake?
 Is accidental damage or mistakes done by an HVAC contractor during installation or service visits covered?
 Be sure to ask questions about the details of the warranty before purchasing, so you secure the best choice for your home and family.

-Stiles Heating & Cooling is here to answer any questions you have about your HVAC system.
+Stiles Heating, Cooling, & Plumbing is here to answer any questions you have about your HVAC system.
 Call today to speak with us or to schedule your next HVAC maintenance appointment.